awslabs/amazon-neptune-tools/csv-gremlin/README.md

 ```
 Where `my-csvfile.csv` is the name of the file to be processed.
 There are some command line arguments that can be used to specify the size of the batches used for vertices and for edges.
 For example to use a batch size of 20 for each you can use the following command.
 ```
- python csv-gremlin.py  -vb 20 -eb 20 test.csv
+ python csv-gremlin.py  -vb 20 -eb 20 vertices.csv
 ```

+By default all rows of  the CSV file will be processed.
+To process less rows you can use the `rows` argument to specify a maximum number of rows to use.

+### Date processing

-For columns that contain `Date` values you can choose to have the values used as-is and output in the form `datetime(<the original date string>)` in the Gremlin query or converted to the Java Date form of `new Date(<original date converted to an epoch offset>)`.
+For columns that contain `Date` values you can choose to have the values used as-is and output in the form `datetime(<the original date string>)` or converted to the Java Date form of `new Date(<original date converted to an epoch offset>)`.
 The `-use_java_dates` argument should be specified if Java format date conversions are required.
 Further, if dates in the CSV file do not include Time Zone information you can choose to have them treated as local time or as UTC.
 To specify UTC time as the default use the `assume_utc` argument.

-By default all rows of  the CSV file will be processed.
-To process less rows you can use the `rows` argument to specify a maximum number of rows to process.
+Dates will also be checked for ISO 8601 conformance if `-java_dates` is used.
+The dafault behavior is to just take the value present in any `Date` column and copy it to the output.
+To validate `Date` columns you can run the tool with `-java_dates` enabled to check for any erros and then re-run  it without the option specified if you want to generate `datetime()` style dates in the Gremlin output.

+### Error detection

+By default the tool will exit as soon as it finds any error in a CSV file.
+You can override this and have the tool attempt to find all
+errors using the `-all_errors` argument.
+This allows `csv-gremlin` to be used as a CSV validator as well as a Gremlin generator.
+Many of
+the most common errors can  be detected.
+These include:

+- Missing required headers or required values (such as for ~id)
+- Columns without a value for a defined header
+- Rows containing extra columns not declared in the header
+- Invalid dates
+- Invalid numeric values
+- Edge files that attempt to define sets of values using `[]`

+There are likely to be other errors that the tool does not detect.
+Please open an issue if you encounter any of these.

+### Getting help

 The help can always be displayed using the `-h` or `--help` command line arguments.
 ```
 $ python csv-gremlin.py -h
-usage: csv-gremlin.py [-h] [-v] [-vb VB] [-eb EB] [-java_dates] [-assume_utc]
+usage: csv-gremlin.py [-h] [-v] [-vb VB] [-eb EB] [-java_dates] [-assume_utc] [-rows ROWS] [-all_errors] csvfile
-                      [-rows ROWS]
-                      csvfile

 positional arguments:
   csvfile        The name of the CSV file to process